kubernetes-sigs/gateway-api/geps/gep-1767/index.md

 Access-Control-Allow-Headers: Accept,Accept-Language,Content-Language,Content-Type,Range
 ```

+###  Complex cross-origin interaction

-* Some HTTP requests are considered complex and require server confirmation before the actual cross-origin request is sent.
+Some HTTP requests are considered complex and require server confirmation before the actual cross-origin request is sent.
 Before the actual cross-origin requests, clients will initiate an extra "preflight" request to determine whether that the server will permit the actual requests.

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1